yazdipour/TelegramToTRMNL/README.md

 > [!WARNING]
 > This project was created for the [TRMNL Book Reader Hackathon](https://usetrmnl.com/blog/hackathon-book-readers).
 It is not intended for production use and may contain bugs or incomplete features.
 Use at your own risk.

+> [!NOTE]
+> I believe this project can shine with [the new high refresh rate TRMNL displays](https://x.com/useTRMNL/status/1946001923850547700).
+If you have one, please try it out and share your feedback!

 ## Features

 - Send a PDF or EPUB to the bot and navigate pages interactively